Apple have rejected an iPhone-based version of a book because it contained strong language.

 But organizers behind the Manhattan Declaration said they were notified last week that the resubsmission was not accepted.

-Apple is telling us that the apps' content is considered 'likely to expose a group to harm' and 'to be objectionable and potentially harmful to others, they said: Apple's statement amounts to the charge that our faith is 'potentially harmful to
+Apple is telling us that the apps' content is considered 'likely to expose a group to harm' and 'to be objectionable and potentially harmful to others, they said: Apple's statement amounts to the charge that our faith is 'potentially

 Those behind the Manhattan Declaration called the latest rejection by Apple appalling.

 Organizers plan to take their rejected app matter to Apple's App Review Board.

 Ever since Apple set themselves up to be moral censors then there was a danger of being caught up in moral conflicts.
 The latest example perhaps shows where conflicts can arise that simply would not occur in an uncensored system.

 Exodus International claims to be the world's largest Christian ministry dealing with homosexual issues.
 It has a website featuring lots of anti-gay sentiment that surely reinforces the general religious perception that being gay is a sin.

 However, it does not call for anything in the way of violence, nor is it threatening, nor is it likely to fall under any gay hatred legislation.